 - know the avalanche dangers;

-- carry and practice with an avalanche beacon, probe and shovel;
+- carry and practice with an avalanche tranceiver, probe and shovel;

 - check conditions before heading out.